fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

 Since
 `entire books <https://r4ds.had.co.nz/>`__
-and a lot more have already been written about the tidyverse libaries, what is here may be some of the (perhaps more obscure but still) powerful and effective tools in the `tidyverse` library for the R language environment.
+and a lot more have already been written about the tidyverse libraries, what is here may be some of the (perhaps more obscure but still) powerful and effective tools in the `tidyverse` library for the R language environment.